vectorgrp/sil-kit/docs/api/rpc.rst

 Function name
 ~~~~~~~~~~~~~

 RpcClients and RpcServers are linked by a string-based function name.
-For each link, the endpoints must be unique.
+It is possible to use multiple RpcClients /
-That is, on one participant, there can only be one RpcClient / RpcServer on a given function name.
-However, it is
+RpcServers with the same function name on the same participant.
+However, RpcServers will only receive calls from
-possible to use multiple RpcClients / RpcServers on the same function name distributed among different participants.
+remote, not from RpcClients on the same participant.

 RpcExchangeFormat
 ~~~~~~~~~~~~~~~~~